ktrue/SunMoon-graph/README.md

 This ***sunposa.php*** script is an update and repackaging of the original script which used Weather-Display *clientrawextra.txt* data for moon information.
 It is now independent of weather software used and is fully standalone.

+**NOTE:** V3.02 of the script expects latitudes to be Northern Hemisphere from +25 to +70 degrees North.
+Values outside that range produces quirky plots at this time

+Version 3.02 now uses curl to download the sun image from NASA instead of file_get_contents() function and now supports using an optional proxy server for the access.
 ## Contents
 +  **./jpgraph-4.4.2-src-only/** A source only for [JPGraph 4.4.2](https://jpgraph.net/download/) is included (under [QPL-1.0 license](http://www.opensource.org/licenses/qtpl.php)) for convenience.
 The script can be changed to use your existing JPGraph installation if desired.
 +  **./cache/** storage for jpsun.png and jpmoon.png created by the script